 Costa Rica cruise port: Best things to do in Puntarenas

 Surrounded by islands, inlets, beaches, and natural treasures, the actual town of Puntarenas is quite small.
 In fact, it’s easily accessible by walking off the cruise ship.
 However, you will need transportation to get out to the jungle, coffee plantations, cloud walks, or even the capital city of San Jose.

 Nearly all of the excursions begin with a relaxing drive through the countryside.
 A guide will take this opportunity to highlight some of Costa Rica’s history, along with pointing out its exotic flora and fauna, mango, sugar and citrus plantations, colourful fruit stands, rural farming communities, and miles of pristine landscapes.

-Top things to do from the Puntarenas Costa Rica cruise port:
+Top things to do in Puntarenas as a Costa Rica cruise port

 - Visit a coffee plantation

 - Choose a wildlife viewing and rainforest exploration

 - Stroll through San Jose, Costa Rica’s capital city